-Processflow is a visual representation of a business process integration, which helps you as an user to orchestrate a business process in such a way so that you can modularize and control the complexity of business integration properly.
-A processflow, under the hood creates a micro-service architecture that can run in cloud servers or on premise getting or pushing data directly to the applications in execution and generate both transactional and data logs.
-In this article, we will see how the architecture of APPSeCONNECT processflow is laid out such that we can understand the under the hood big picture of the processflow.
+ProcessFlow is the main workspace of the product which lets you build an advanced and smart integration solution.
+ProcessFlow gives you an IDE that lets you build an integration that is best suited for your customers while giving you the option to deploy and execute from the same.
+A processflow, under the hood creates a micro-service architecture that can run in Cloud servers or On Premise fetching or pushing data directly to the applications in execution and generate both transactional and data logs.
+In this article, we will see how the architecture of APPSeCONNECT processflow is laid out such that we can understand the underhood big picture of the processflow.

-When a processflow is getting executed, there are a number of things that can happen.
-First, an execution can happen on cloud directly on an hosted environment maintained by APPSeCONNECT, or it can generate a call to your own on-premise environment and execute the business flow using our APPSeCONNECT integration tool.
+You can achieve your business specific needs by creating a processflow and deploying them.
+Your execution can happen on cloud directly on an hosted environment maintained by APPSeCONNECT, or it can generate a call to your own on-premise environment and execute the business flow using our APPSeCONNECT integration tool.

 When the user triggers a processflow manually (or APPSeCONNECT Scheduler triggers it for you), the first thing